 Maybe.
 When a specific law requires a background check, that same law usually outlines the rights employees have.
 These rights may not necessarily follow the Fair Credit Reporting Act, the background screening law that governs "consumer reports."
 However, if a third-party screening company is hired, the FCRA would apply.

 However, individuals are generally allowed to access their own criminal records files maintained by a state or federal agency.
-To access your state’s criminal records data files, contact your state Attorney General.
+To learn how to access your state’s criminal records data files, visit the website of your state Attorney General.
 The federal Privacy Act also gives you the right to request records maintained about you.
-To check federal criminal records, contact the Federal Bureau of Investigation .
+To check federal criminal records, contact the Federal Bureau of Investigation.

 I am an independent contractor.
 What are my rights if the employer wants to do a background check?